elementor/elementor-developers-docs/src/controls/group-control.md

 # Group Control

-**Group Control** is a set of [regular controls](./regular-control) and [responsive controls](./responsive-control) with similar functionality, which are grouped together into a single control (e.g. typography control, text shadow control, box shadow control).
-To add group controls to Elementor widgets, we use the `add_group_control()` method.
+Group Control is a set of [regular controls](./regular-control) and [responsive controls](./responsive-control) with similar functionality, which are grouped together into a single control (e.g. typography control, text shadow control, box shadow control).
+To add group controls we use the `add_group_control()` method.

 ## Group Control Structure

-Use the following to add  new group controls:
+Use the following code to add  group controls:

 ```php
 $this->add_group_control(